 Field-hunting tip

-Look in fumarolic deposits country — that is the host setting where ziminaite typically forms.
+Look in fumarolic deposits country, the host setting where ziminaite typically forms.
 If you start seeing gahnite, hematite, tenorite in float, you are in the right ground.
 Field specimens usually show a massive, granular habit, so train your eye for that shape before scanning the outcrop.